 - Set your saving goals – You need to create a game plan, and make sure it is a realistic one.
 Get to grips with your finances and determine how much money you can put away every month.
 Give yourself a cushion, as unexpected expenses always crop up from time to time.
 By putting realistic goals in place, you will be able to stay on track.
 If you give yourself a mountain to climb, you will only become demotivated.

 - Encourage your child to work hard in high school – Keep your child motivated during high school and encourage them to work hard.
 The better grades your child has, the better chance they have of achieving a scholarship.
-Here are a couple of tips on securing a scholarship.
 Of course, you shouldn’t put pressure on your child and make them feel like they need to get a scholarship.
 However, if you can keep them on the right track and make sure they work hard, they may qualify for a scholarship that can ensure their tuition fees are covered.

 - Automate your savings – One of the easiest ways to start saving is to automate the process.
 There are many different tools and software options that you can use to achieve this.
 If you have an account with the Bank of America, you can also enrol in their Keep the Change program.
 This means that your purchases are rounded up and the extra amount is added to your savings account.
 Other banks offer similar programs.

 - Find more ways to save – Now would be a good time to evaluate your spending habits to see if there is anything that you can cut out so that you can boost your savings.
 This may seem like a small solution, however, everything adds up over time.